chericito/mobohubb-docs/docs/PRODUCTIVITY/payroll.md

 ***

-**Payroll** is a sub-feature of **Timesheet** that provides a detailed view of each user’s shifts—clock ins, clock outs, hours worked, overtime, hourly rate, and daily pay.
+**Payroll** is a sub-feature of **Timesheet** moduel that provides a detailed view of each user’s shifts—clock ins, clock outs, hours worked, overtime, hourly rate, and daily pay.
 If you’ve assigned recurrent or one-day shifts, Payroll can compare **planned** vs. **worked** hours for valuable insight into scheduling and costs.
 You can **adjust** hours worked, hourly pay rates, and more, filtering shifts by date or other criteria to streamline your process.

 <Cards columns={3}>
   <Card title="Granular Shift Details" icon="fa-list">